 The Admissions and Selection Committee makes the final recommendation regarding admission.
 The Student Performance Committee develops specific recommendations regarding placement or modification to the student's curriculum or course requirements to accommodate individual needs.
 The Office of Admissions and the Office of Academic Affairs coordinate final placement arrangements.
-The Admissions and Selection Committee will make a recommendation to the Dean who will make the final decision no later than April 1.
-The Dean notifies applicants regarding admission decisions and, if indicated, placement decisions.
+The Admissions and Selection Committee will make a recommendation to the Dean, or Dean's designee, who will make the final decision no later than April 1.
+The Dean, or Dean's designee, notifies applicants regarding admission decisions and, if indicated, placement decisions.
 Space must be available within the projected class in order for an offer of admission to be extended.
+Decisions regarding the admission of applicants to its programs are final.